DensityCo/density-ui/README.md

 *   SCSS compilation
 *   [Autoprefixer](https://github.com/postcss/autoprefixer)

+[Density Style Guide](https://github.com/DensityCo/density-style-guide) is  an example as a parent project.

 ## Contributing

 Changes to density-ui in the early stages will most likely break other projects that depend on it.
 Therefore, keep the `development` branch clean until each project is ready to implement the changes on a `feature` branch.